Mens-Nova/SyntaxMind/client/README.md

 # SyntaxMind - AI Powered Markdown Editor
 _**Frontend**_

-This is a sample file
+This is a sample readme